All Projects

 Autonomous vehicle eHMI study

-• Recognition: PGXPO 1st Place + Research Excellence Award
+• Awarded 1st Place at the PGXPO and Research Excellence Award

 Challenge